Manja the rare melanistic serval: Our Namiri Plains’ celebrity

 Melanism is a unique trait carried by a recessive gene that causes excess production of the dark-coloured pigment melanin in skin, feathers, and hair.
 Not to be confused with albinism — which is a lack of this pigment in these features.

-According to one of our guests and photographer Marc Mol, there have been only four recorded sightings of a melanistic serval, ever.
-So not only, is Manja a rare sighting because of his melanism, or because he lives in an uncommon location for servals, but also because he has picked Namiri Plains — the big cat haven of the Serengeti — to make his home.
+According to one of our guests and photographer Marc Mol, up until Manja was sighted there were believed to have been only four other Melanistic Serval seen in the wild in East Africa.
+So not only is Manja a rare sighting because of his melanism, or because he lives in an uncommon location for servals, but also because he has picked Namiri Plains — the big cat haven of the Serengeti — to make his home.
 Our guides know Manja to be a bold little cat, but it takes some street smarts and courage to stand your ground in a territory run by lion and cheetah.

 What a 'normal' serval looks like